surya1701/WAD-Donation-Platform/README.md

                   'since': u.since, 'id': u.pk, 'donations': donations}
     return u_dict
  ```
- The above function helps to fetch the details of the logged in donor from database and return it as a dictonary.
+ The above function helps fetch the details of an authenticated user and it is called for every page.
+At each run, it deletes unpaid/failed donations from the database aswell.

  ```
      if request.method == "POST" and request.user.is_authenticated: